Security Guard App Guide

 > Android are often much cheaper than Apple devices.

-A few years ago Apple did not offer NFC, a crucial feature for proof of presence and guard patrol apps.
+A few years ago Apple did not offer NFC, a crucial feature for proof of presence and security patrol apps.
 This meant a security guard tracking app was only available on Android.
 However, today this feature is available on Apple.
 The SIRV app runs on both Apple and Android devices.

 For a full review of iPhone vs Android check out this guide.